KassieZ/doris/docs/en/docs/advanced/cache/partition-cache.md

 +------------+-----------------+
 ```

-1. data sent to cache
+4. Data sent to cache

 ```text
 +------------+-----------------+